JacksonWaddleton/nyc-property-sales/README.md

 # nyc-property-sales

+In this project, I analyzed a Kaggle dataset containing data for property sales in New York during 2016 and 2017.
+Using Excel, SQL, and Tableau, I cleaned the data set, wrote queries to pull information from the dataset, and created simple visualizations to demonstrate relationships and insights from the data.

+Link to Kaggle dataset: https://www.kaggle.com/datasets/new-york-city/nyc-property-sales

 ## STEP 1: Excel Data Cleaning

 Deleted the following columns from the dataset: *id, ease-ment, apartment number, address, tax class when built, building class when built*.